cnunciato/jekyll-starter/README.md

 All this kit does is set you up with the typical Jekyll directory structure, a sample index.html file, a sample post, a shared header and footer, and a couple of tweaks to the default configuration (port 5000, auto-regenerate true).
 That's it -- no categories, no tags, no Twitter or Disqus integration, no fanciness.
 Deliberately simple, just the basics.
 I know I wanted this when I first got started with Jekyll, so here it is -- hopefully helpful to you, too.

-To create a new post, just
+To create a new post, just:

     touch _posts/yyyy-mm-dd-url-friendly-title.markdown